supershaneski/openai-structured-output-sample/README.md

 openai-structured-output-sample
 ==========

-This is a sample application to demonstrate how to use [Structured Outputs](https://openai.com/index/introducing-structured-outputs-in-the-api/) in **OpenAI Chat Completions API** _with streaming_, built using [Next.js](https://nextjs.org/docs).
+A sample application to demonstrate how to use [Structured Outputs](https://openai.com/index/introducing-structured-outputs-in-the-api/) in **OpenAI Chat Completions API** _with streaming_, built using [Next.js](https://nextjs.org/docs).

 # Motivation

-There are two ways to use structured output in the API.
+There are two ways to use structured output in the API:

-First one is by setting the output format based on tool schema.
-This is useful when we want the API to complete or supply the values for the fields in the tool.
+1. **Tool Schema**: Set the output format based on the tool's schema.
+This is useful when the API itself completes or provide values for specific fields.

-Second one is by setting the output format based on a new parameter called `response_format`, by supplying a JSON schema for how we want the output will be irregardless of the output format of the tools invoked.
-Previously, this is difficult to achieve if you are using tools.
-Now, with the new parameter, it becomes very easy.
+2. **Response Format**: Use the new `response_format` parameter to define a JSON schema for the desired output, independent of the tool's format.
+Previously, this is difficult to achieve if you are using function calling.

-The latter is what we will be doing.
-We will be upping the ante by using streaming.
-How can we stream the text displayed if the output from the API is in JSON format?
+We'll be doing the latter and up the ante with streaming.
+But how can we stream text if the API output is in JSON format?

 # Setting up Streaming